 - The name and details of the currently active step are displayed without any reference to the step number.
 However, the user can see the step number in the tooltip. - The step owner cannot see any other steps in the process, within the Process task pane.
-When the step owner completes the step, the next and previous step will display in the Process Action dialog (except when completing parallel steps).
+When the user completes the step, they can see the next step in the process.
+If the step can be rejected backwards, the user can also see the prior step.

-If desired, you can enable this setting, which gives step owners access to Process View in the Process task pane.
+If desired, you can enable this setting, which gives step owners access to the Process View in the Process task pane.
 Process View displays the full list of all steps in the process, so that the user can understand the context of the currently active step within the overall process.
 Process View is for information only users cannot complete steps or launch files / features from Process View.
 Users can toggle between Task View and Process View as desired.

-The following screenshots show an example of Task View versus Process View, including the toggles to switch back and forth.
+The following screenshots show examples of Task View versus Process View, including the toggles to switch back and forth.
 If a user does not have permission to see Process View, then the Show process view toggle does not display.